aridjayarecipes/cutesrecipes.web.app/content/post/2480-recipe-of-quick-vegan-cabbage-soup.md

 ##### Instructions to make Vegan Cabbage Soup:

 1. This recipe makes a LOT of soup, if you are making the recipe as written dig out your BIG crockpot :)
 1. Peel, wash, chop, everything!
 It all goes in the crockpot at the same time.
 Turn to high and forget about it for the day.
-Well actually the smell of cooking cabbage prevents you from forgetting about it but other than the occasional completely useless stir you don&#39;t actually have to DO anything else until 6 to 8 hours later when you serve it.
+Well actually the smell of cooking cabbage prevents you from forgetting about it but other than the occasional completely useless stir you don't actually have to DO anything else until 6 to 8 hours later when you serve it.